Biography and autobiography: How to write a bestseller

 • Biography: Often covers the subject’s entire life, offering a comprehensive overview.

-• Autobiography: May focus on specific periods, themes or aspects chosen by the author.
+• Autobiography: May focus on specific periods, themes or periods chosen by the author.

 Insight